Manzanillo celebrates Navy Day

 The Mexican National Navy has been a prime protagonist in every phase of this country's development as a free, independent and sovereign country.

-Airborne assistanceAs President Fox arrives at Manzanillo's Playa de Oro airport, he will have the opportunity to view first-hand the Navy's defense.
-A mock terrorist attack and hijacking of a plane with hostages will be thwarted by the Navy's special forces team.
-Some will parachute down, while others will rappel from a helicopter--and just like the RCMP, they will get their man.
+Several years ago former President Vicente Fox arrived at Manzanillo's International Playa de Oro airport, and viewed first-hand the Navy's defense.
+A mock terrorist attack and hijacking of a plane with hostages was thwarted by the Navy's special forces team.
+Some parachuted down, while others rappeled from a helicopter--and just like the RCMP, they got their man.

-Fox will be transported by helicopter from the airport to the Veracruz (PC-226), a coastal patrol craft.
+Fox was transported by helicopter from the airport to the Veracruz (PC-226), a coastal patrol craft.

-Again, the Navy's elite will "intercept a boat laden with drugs," and bust the bad guys.
+Again, the Navy's elite "intercepted a boat laden with drugs," and busted the bad guys.

-Upon completion of the Navy's special forces exercises, the president will review ("Revista") the Mexican National Navy.
-Following, the Revista, President Fox and staff will proceed to San Pedrito, where he will disembark the Veracruz and participate in various civic ceremonies with the governor, Fernando Moreno Peņa, and the mayor of Manzanillo, Rogelio Rueda.
+Upon completion of the Navy's special forces exercises, the president reviewed ("Revista") the Mexican National Navy.
+Following, the Revista, President Fox and staff proceeded to San Pedrito, where he disembarked the Veracruz and participated in various civic ceremonies with the governor, and the mayor of Manzanillo.

 The military has many important functions other than defense.
 In the event of a natural disaster, the forces are deployed to give emergency first aid, participate in rescue operations, build temporary shelters and distribute food, guard against looting, and even dig or search the sea for survivors.

 They protect sea turtles, whales and dolphins, and they clean up the beaches.
-President Fox recently proclaimed that whales would be protected in Mexico's waters.
+During Fox's term, he proclaimed that whales would be protected in Mexico's waters.

 During major holidays, when there are lots of vacationers in Manzanillo, they safeguard the beaches, and set up checkpoints to look for drugs and guns.